jmkraus/picochat/README.md

 | /show  | Show number of messages in history |
 | /clear | Clear history and reinitialize with system prompt |
 | /help  | Show available commands |

+### Personas

+Picochat allows basic persona handling: Store different configuration files in your config-path, e.g. "generic.toml" or "developer.toml" with specific system prompts.

+Then load this configuration with a shortcut, e.g. `picochat -config @developer`.
+You can skip path (covered by "@") and suffix ".toml".
+Then picochat starts with the specified configuration file.